 The data from these studies were converted into common units.
 One study provided productivity and satisfaction scores on an index while another used a 7 point scale of satisfaction, still another used primarily percentage increases in satisfaction and productivity, and another used both a 7 point scale of satisfaction and percentage increases in satisfaction.
 The data was converted to two units, percentage increase, and satisfaction scores on a 7 point scale in order to be most simply synthesized.
-I then reported the average percentage increase on each of several common variables along with an average satisfaction score and the range.
+Average percentage increases are presented for each of several common variables along with an average satisfaction score and the range.